SathyaKrishnaGR/TechjaysQuickChat/README.md

-# TechjaysQuickChat
+# TechjaysQuickChat Chat Package

-A description of this package.
+This repository contains all Chat features for iOS platform.
+Chat List and Chat Conversations Screen